ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

 Your new file storage allocation is available in a few minutes.
 If your requirements change, you can increase capacity again after the file share size is increased and when it's in `stable` state.

-**Note**: You can't change the file share to a smaller size after you expand its capacity.
+You can't change the file share to a smaller size after you expand its capacity.
+{: important}

 ## Expanding file shares from the CLI
 {: #expand-vpc-shares-cli}